minyk/nifi-sandbox/README.md

 ```

 # Make the VMs setup faster
-You can make the VM setup even faster if you pre-download the Hadoop, Spark, and Oracle JDK into the `/resources` directory.
+You can make the VM setup even faster if you pre-download the Hadoop, Kafka and Oracle JDK into the `/resources` directory.

 1. `/resources/hadoop-2.7.1.tar.gz`
-2. `/resources/spark-1.6.2-bin-hadoop2.6.tgz`
 3. `/resources/jdk-8u91-linux-x64.gz`
 4. `/resources/kafka_2.10-0.8.2.2.tgz`
 5. `/resources/nifi-1.0.0-BETA-bin.tar.gz`